 Although representational art inspires deep affection and enjoys broad democratic appeal, until The Representational Art Conference was created there was a thorough lack of academic attention to the work of traditionally trained artists in the 21st Century.
 Michael Pearce and Michael Adams put together the first conference in 2012 to create a venue for the discussion of the philosophy and practice of artists involved in the universities, colleges, ateliers and private studios where the techniques of the old masters are still taught and used in the present day.
 The CLU administration led by President Chris Kimball enthusiastically endorsed the idea, providing underwriting for the conference.

-The TRAC2019 team includes: Michael Pearce, Jeff Miller, Cindy Keitel, Terry Spehar-Fahey, Rachel Schmid, Joey Peterson, Nathan Tierney, Aihua Zhou.
+The TRAC2019 team includes: Michael Pearce, Jeff Miller, Cindy Keitel, Terry Spehar-Fahey, Rachel Schmid, Joey Peterson, Kate Artmann, Nathan Tierney, Aihua Zhou.
 Thank you so much for all your hard work putting the event together!

 Why we do the Representational Art Conferences.